Channels with Input-Correlated Synchronization Errors: Introduction

 \paragraph{Efficient capacity-achieving codes for single- and multi-trace runlength-dependent deletion channels.} As observed by Pernice, Li, and Wootters~\cite{PLW22}, a standard but quite useful consequence of \cref{thm:informal-cap-gen} is that admissible channels have capacity-achieving codes with additional structure.
 In particular, admissible channels $Z$ with binary input alphabet have capacity-achieving codes $\cC$ such that every short substring of every codeword $c\in\cC$ has not-too-small Hamming weight (see \cref{thm:dense-code-gen} for a formal statement).

 To showcase the usefulness of this consequence of \cref{thm:informal-cap-gen}, we use it to obtain efficient capacity-achieving codes for channels with ``bounded'' runlength-dependent deletions, \emph{in both the single-trace and multi-trace settings}.
 More precisely, a bounded runlength-dependent deletion channel is a runlength-dependent deletion channel with a non-decreasing deletion probability function $d:\N\to[0,1]$, and such that there exists an integer $M$ such that $d(\ell)=d(M)<1$ for all $\ell\geq M$ (see \Cref{def:run-length-bounded-channel} for a formal definition).
 Its \emph{$T$-trace version} is the channel that on input $x$ outputs $Y_1,\dots,Y_T$ (called \emph{traces}), where the $Y_i$'s are independent and identically distributed like outputs of the bounded runlength-dependent deletion channel on input $x$.
+We remark that channels with runlength-dependent \emph{substitutions} have been studied before, also motivated by correlated errors in DNA-based data storage~\cite{weindel2023embracing}.

 In the single-trace setting (\cref{sec:efficient-single-trace}) we combine the structured codes resulting from \cref{thm:informal-cap-gen} with an approach originally applied to channels with i.i.d.\ synchronization errors in~\cite{PLW22} to obtain efficient capacity-achieving codes for any bounded runlength-dependent deletion channel.